JosieOnGit/Luniks/Stories/Reaching Lúniks/E-Mails.md

 To all recipients,

-Earlier this week, the team in Geneva, under the lead of Jonathán Thórirsonn, have returned their eyes to Messier-45 and Choreos.
+Earlier this week, the team in Geneva, under the lead of Jonathán Thórirsonn, have returned their eyes to Messier-45, or Choreos.
 In the process of scanning and analysing the planets that were in the habitable zone, Choreos-RP-4 was discovered and further analysed through the eyes of Hubble with supervision from Alexis Lesenen.
 Concluding this research, both teams have discovered that Choreos-RP-4 is the mostly likely planet to be our one-in-a-million shot in the dark at settling an exoplanet.
 In emails that will follow soon, more details as to why will be revealed.

 Choreos is a mere 6 lightyears away from our solar system, and with rocket propulsion technologies having increased our travel speeds to near the speed of light, a mission would still take at least 6 years to send a probe for detailed research.
 However, we believe that Mr. Panjit is close to unlocking the keys to closing this distance to a mere hour.
 For this too, more information is to follow.